The Brand Activism Playbook and Why It Stopped Working

 The "Purpose Economy" as a concept was popularized by Aaron Hurst's 2014 book of the same title, which argued that meaning-making had become the primary driver of economic value.
 Porter Novelli, Weber Shandwick, and most major PR and ad firms built "purpose practices" through the 2015-2020 period.
 The consulting market for cause-marketing strategy was substantial.
 A Fortune 500 campaign with a major social cause component would typically involve a primary agency, a purpose consultant, a diversity communications specialist, and often a crisis PR firm on retainer, the latter sometimes not disclosed to the board.

-McKinsey, Bain, and Deloitte published research through this period finding that companies with strong “purpose” outperformed on employee engagement, talent recruitment, and customer loyalty metrics.
+McKinsey, Bain, and Deloitte published research through this period finding that companies with strong "purpose" outperformed on employee engagement, talent recruitment, and customer loyalty metrics.
 The research was directionally consistent but suffered from the selection effects common in corporate strategy research: firms with the organizational health to commit to long-term purpose strategies also tend to be better-managed on other dimensions.
+The same selection-effects problem shows up in the DEI by the Numbers analysis.

 Nike and Kaepernick: How the Playbook Was Validated